raini-dev/pipes/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)
 [![versioning: @priestine/semantics](https://img.shields.io/badge/versioning-@priestine/semantics-912e5c.svg)](https://github.com/priestine/semantics)

-`@raini/pipes` is a set of monoids called Pipelines.
+`@raini/pipes` is a set of composable blocks called Pipelines.
 Pipelines are lazy and do not get invoked until they are forked with `process` method.

-A Pipeline is a Monoid and can be concatenated with other Pipelines with `p.concat` which allows joining separate sets of composed functions.
+Pipelines are Monoids and can be concatenated with other Pipelines using `p.concat` which allows joining separate sets of composed functions.

 ## Features